jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 The HTTPS scheme MUST be used for the Bulk RDAP URL.

-When the "objectClass" query parameter is present in the URL, the bulk data response MUST be limited to all the objects for the RDAP object class listed in that query parameter.
+When the "objectClass" query parameter is present in the request URL, the bulk data response MUST be limited to all the objects for the RDAP object class listed in that query parameter.

-When the "objectClass" query parameter is absent in the URL, the bulk data response MUST return all the objects for all the RDAP object classes the server supports.
+When the "objectClass" query parameter is absent in the request URL, the bulk data response MUST return all the objects for all the RDAP object classes the server supports.

-Here is an example URL to get bulk data for the IP Network object class:
+The following is an example URL to get bulk data for the IP Network object class:

 ```
 https://example.net/nroBulkRdap1?objectClass=ip%20network